Classic Chicken and Rice Soup

 Method

-1. Wash and dry chicken pieces and season well with salt and pepper.
-Combine onion, garlic, chicken pieces, rice, bay leaves and salt in a large pot.
-Add the chicken broth and bring to a boil.
+1. Place chicken in large pot or Dutch oven; add the broth, onion, garlic, rice, bay leaves and salt and bring to a boil.
 Reduce the heat, cover, and simmer for 30 minutes.

 2. Transfer the chicken pieces to a colander.
 When cool enough to handle, remove meat (I find using a fork is the most effective way to do this); discard the skin and bones.
 Coarsely chop the chicken and return to the pot.

 4. Taste broth and season with salt and pepper to taste and add a squeeze or two of lemon juice (if using).
-For crisper carrots, add them now and stir in half of the parsley.
+Stir in half of the parsley.
 Ladle into serving bowls and garnish with the remaining parsley.
 Serve and enjoy!

 Notes

 • Go ahead and throw in some more vegetables if you like.
-Chopped tomatoes, pointed cabbage (my favorite add-on), baby spinach, collard greens, or even green asparagus are great additions.
+Chopped tomatoes, pointed cabbage (my favorite add-on), baby spinach, or even green asparagus are great additions.

 • Any remaining soup can be stored, covered, for up to 3 days in the refrigerator once cooled or frozen in individual portions for up to 4 months.

 • You can also use chicken breasts for this recipe.
-I like to use the legs and thighs for more flavor.
+I like to use the legs and thighs or a mix of both breast and thigh for more flavour.

 Did you try this recipe?